cloudant-labs/go-cloudant/examples/basic-with-interface/README.md

 ### Prequisites:
 * Access to a Cloudant instance.
 This example has a .env file where you can put your Cloudant instance details.
-If you do not have access to a Cloudant instance, you can install [Docker](https://www.docker.com/community-edition) and use the [cloudant-developer Docker Container](https://hub.docker.com/r/ibmcom/cloudant-developer/).
+If you do not have access to a Cloudant instance, you can install [Docker](https://www.docker.com/community-edition) and use the [Couch DB Docker Container](https://hub.docker.com/_/couchdb).
 * A configured [Go environment](https://golang.org/doc/install).

 ### Before running the basic example program (main.go):